 What’s this class about?

 Well, it is an attempt to answer the question, “What would a class look like if it focused on helping students develop purpose, a healthy sense of self, and a vision for their lives?…If learning were driven by the search for meaning rather than mandate?”
 We are so busy in schools getting students to comply with rules and consume curricula stuffed with forgettable often irrelevant facts that most students never have a chance to pursue purposeful, meaningful learning.

 Purpose is at the core of this class, as evidenced by our use of Project Wayfinder–A purpose-based learning curriculum out of Stanford.
 (Visit the site.
 I implore you!
 I cannot say enough about what they’ve created…but here are four blog posts where I’ve tried.)

 So a good part of this class is about wayfinding–using our own knowledge and sense of the world to create paths through the often turbulent waters of life.
 But if you need something more concrete, you received the opening newsletter via e-mail in late August.
 (Please feel free to add comments and questions to this document.)

-Here’s my road map, at least as I see it in year 1, week 2:
+Here’s my road map, at least as I saw it in year 1, week 2: